peterNordin/libNumHop/README.md

 For more examples see the included "test" executable

 ## Build instructions
-The library uses qmake and QtCreator as the build system, but the library is plain C++ and Qt is technically not required.
-The libNumHop files can be directly included in an external project or be build as a static library.
+The library uses CMake as the build system but the files can also be directly included in an external project.

 ## Implementation details
 The library builds a tree from the expressions, each detected operator will branch the tree and finally the leaves will contain numerical values or variable names.